nspcc-dev/monza/README.md

 - Monza fetches and caches chain blocks in the filesystem, so application will not download it again at restart
 - Monza manages different caches for different chains based on the magic number
-- For NEP notifications monza produces pretty printed output
+- For NEP and NeoFS notifications monza produces detailed output
 - Use relative numbers for search interval
 - Use nice names for native contracts
 - Search multiple notifications at once